Logic-Constrained Shortest Paths for Flight Planning: A Branch and Bound Algorithm for the lcsp

-If no logical infeasibility is detected, we build the shortest path instance $(\RG, s, t)$ associated to $T$ in \cref{algo:bb:enforce}.
+If no logical infeasibility is detected, we build the shortest path instance $(\RG, s, t)$ associated to $T$ in \cref{lcsp:algo:bb:enforce}.
 This is done by deleting arcs from $\G$ that conflict with the literals in $\trail$.
-The procedure is explained in detail in \cref{sec:enforcing}.
-The remaining $s,t$-paths in $\RG$ are precisely those agreeing with $\trail$ (cf. \cref{prop:feasiblePaths}).
+The procedure is explained in detail in \cref{lcsp:sec:enforcing}.
+The remaining $s,t$-paths in $\RG$ are precisely those agreeing with $\trail$ (cf. \cref{lcsp:prop:feasiblePaths}).

 For any deleted arc $a\in \A \backslash \A(\RG)$, $\sg(a)$ must be assigned false in $\trail$.
-If any such arcs exists that is assigned true in $\trail$, we have found a contradiction in $\trail$ and the current subproblem is infeasible.
-This is checked in \cref{algo:bb:enforceinfeas}.
-Then, the unassigned $\phi(a)$ variables are assigned false in $\trail$ in \cref{algo:bb:enforceprop1,algo:bb:enforceprop2}.
-This may trigger new propagations such that we return to \cref{algo:bb:propEnforceLoop}.
+If any such arc exists that is assigned true in $\trail$, we have found a contradiction in $\trail$ and the current subproblem is infeasible.
+This is checked in \cref{lcsp:algo:bb:enforceinfeas}.
+Then, any unassigned variable $\sg(a)$ with $a\in \A \backslash \A(\RG)$ is assigned false in $\trail$ in \cref{lcsp:algo:bb:enforceprop1,lcsp:algo:bb:enforceprop2}.
+This may trigger new propagations such that we return to \cref{lcsp:algo:bb:propEnforceLoop}.
 This process is repeated until either infeasibility is detected or no new propagations can be made.